MicrosoftLearning/mslearn-postgresql/Instructions/Labs/07-exercise-configure-system-parameter-explore-metadata.md

 ---
 lab:
-    title: 'Configure system parameters and explore metadata with system catalogs and views'
+  title: Configure system parameters and explore metadata with system catalogs and
+    views
-    module: 'Configure and manage Azure Database for PostgreSQL'
+  module: Configure and manage Azure Database for PostgreSQL
+  description: In this exercise, you look at system parameters and metadata in PostgreSQL.
+  duration: 158 minutes
+  level: 400
+  islab: true
 ---

 # Configure system parameters and explore metadata with system catalogs and views